Four Pillars of Social Justice

 St. Patrick's has hosted this Gala For Brighter Tomorrows for over 28 years to raise funds for Risen Christ School and the Cobán Water Project.
 In 2013, St. Patrick's Ministries became a recipient as well.
 On Saturday, December 7, 2013 the Mahon Center sparkled.
 Guests enjoyed a beautiful meal prepared by the award winning Saint Paul Hotel, a Live and Silent Auction, and Fund-A-Need.
 Entertainment was provided by Jeff Jamieson and Dr. Min Jung Kim and the Edina Chamber Singers.
 The event generated over $56,000 net proceeds.
-If you would like to join the Gala Team for 2014 or become a sponsor, please contact the Office of Social Justice.

 - Green Envelopes

 Often referred to as "the sacred money," this fund is used exclusively to fund Social Justice Ministries.
 Green envelopes are part of stewardship at St. Patrick's.
 (You may also donate by check - write Social Justice in the memo line.)

 St. Patrick's relies on the generosity of individuals and businesses.
 In-kind contributions for Gala or other ministries are greatly appreciated!

 - Food, Clothing, School Supply, and other Donation Drives